hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

-allow a variety of different ways of expressing the same thing, by the rationale that if models are written consistently and concisely then they are easier to understand, and conversely models that are harder to read and understand may lead to more bugs, or make bugs harder to fix. (or more to the point, "all bugs stem from bad design".)
+allow a variety of different ways of expressing the same thing, by the rationale that if models are written consistently and concisely then they are easier to understand, and conversely models that are harder to read and understand may lead to more bugs, or make bugs harder to fix. (or more enigmatically, "all bugs stem from bad design".)

 this provision (to the extent that it is implemented by the meta-model) comes down to this: we can simplify things by forbidding the use of